boyter/scc/README.md

 ───────────────────────────────────────────────────────────────────────────────
 ```

+Futher reading about the ULOC caluclation can be found at https://boyter.org/posts/sloc-cloc-code-new-metic-uloc/

 ### COCOMO

 The COCOMO statistics displayed at the bottom of any command line run can be configured as needed.